 Fortunately, Tadashi managed to jump in and protect his brother as he takes the hit.
 After telling him that he wants his brother to attend his own showcase presentation and that Aunt Cass will be attending, Hiro cries over Tadashi’s selfless nature before he leaps in and grabs the core microbot as the technological creature is brought to pieces.
 Shortly afterwards, Professor Aquino shows up and is appalled by the rampage caused by Hiro’s invention.
 Despite Tadashi trying to explain what happened, the teacher isn’t willing to hear any of it as he proceeds to expel the young lad from the school.
 Tadashi then steps in and claims responsibility for the microbots’ small-scale destruction, saying that he accidentally severed the debugging connection between Hiro’s computer and his brother’s invention as he demands to be expeled in place of his brother.

 Afterwards, Tadashi tells his sibling that he made a promise following their parents’ death that he would never put him or Aunt Cass through any further grief.
 As Hiro berates his brother just because of his selfless act, they’re suddenly approached by Dr. Robert Callahan as he exclaims that no one is getting expelled today.
-He then calls out Professor Aquino for his actions since he asks the opposing teacher how he could possibly know that the microbots were Hiro’s invention to begin with, especially since the showcase has rules in placed where no one other than the inventor him/herself is allowed to be in the inventor’s lab.
+He then calls out Professor Aquino for his actions since he asks the opposing teacher how he could possibly know that the microbots were Hiro’s invention to begin with, especially since the showcase has rules in place where no one other than the inventor him/herself is allowed to be in the inventor’s lab.
 Hiro then realizes that his invention has internal cameras in them as Aquino internally realizes that his scheme has fallen apart.
-After sending the sniveling teacher on his way, Dr. Callahan get to properly meet Hiro before taking his leave as Tadashi tells his brother that they just met one of the chairmen for the upcoming showcase.
+After sending the sniveling teacher on his way, Dr. Callahan gets to properly meet Hiro before taking his leave as Tadashi tells his brother that they’re just met one of the chairmen for the upcoming showcase.

 We then cut to the next day as a newscast reports about Professor Aquino facing some disciplinary action while Tadashi and Hiro prepare to make their way towards the showcase as Aunt Cass wishes her youngest nephew the best of luck.
 As the lad thanks her, he narrates how that moment, he was unaware how he was on his way towards getting an unexpected friend, which takes us into Chapter 2: “Tadashi’s Wish”.